robjm16/domain_specific_ChatGPT/README_for_domain_specific_ChatGPT.md

     The newest model (GPT3) can only be accessed via the OpenAI API.
 You can “fine tune” it on up to 100 specific pieces of content and save a proprietary version of it (at OpenAI) for future use via the API.
 But you cannot fundamentally retrain it.

     Instead, similar to the second approach above, you create a new version and then feed it up to 100 domain-specific pieces of content.
 The model will then run in the background at OpenAI, seeking to maximize correct answers.
-Many of the model’s parameters (see discussion of neural networks below) will be updated, but that is done in the background.
+Many of the model’s parameters will be updated (see discussion of neural networks below), but that is done in the background.
 When complete, it creates a new version, with a new name you give it.

 The key difference between the second and third approaches above is that the second injects the domain- specific content in real time into the prompt whereas approach three tailors the model to your needs and produces a reusable customized model, with potentially more accurate results.
 With approach two, the base model is used unchanged and the model retains no "memory" of the injected content, outside of the current session.

 ## Word Embeddings: 4,000 Shades of Meaning
 When ChatGPT receives a question, it maps each word or word fragment to a token, a unique numerical identifier.
 With ChatGPT, each token represents approximately 0.75 words.
-(The math is important due to free usage limits and potential extra fees from using ChatGPT.)
+(The math is important due to usage limits on ChatGPT.)

 Each token also has a numerical representation of the word or word fragment called an "embedding."
 For example, the word "queen" can be represented by a series of numerical sequences capturing how close the word is semantically to words such as "king," "female” and “leader."
 The embedding also captures syntax and context, such as a speaker’s intent.

 In ChatGPT's case, eached each word has 4,096 data points or dimensions associated with it.
 In addition, ChatGPT's artifical intelligence model -- a deep neural network -- pays attention to words that come before and after, so it holds on to context as it "reads in" new words.
-More on the neural network below.##

 The embedding for the fourth token in a text might look like this:
 (4, [0.016102489084005356, -0.011134202592074871, …, 0.01891878806054592])